Sezemice (Mladá Boleslav District): Etymology

 The name is derived from the personal name Sezema, meaning "the village of Sezema's people".

 Geography

 Sezemice is located about 19 km north of Mladá Boleslav and 18 km south of Liberec.
 It lies in the Jičín Uplands.
 The highest point is at 350 m above sea level.

 History

 The first written mention of Sezemice is from 1115, when Duke Vladislaus I donated the village to the newly established monastery in Kladruby.
-The owners of the village included Jan Čapek of Sány and the Wartenberg family.
-From the mid-16th century until the 19th century, Sezemice was part of the Svijany estate and shared its owners, among whom were the families of Wartenberg, Schlick and Waldstein.
+The owners of the village included Jan Čapek of Sány and the Vartenberk family.
+From the mid-16th century until the 19th century, Sezemice was part of the Svijany estate and shared its owners, among whom were the families of Vartenberk, Schlick and Waldstein.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Sezemice is the Church of Saint Bartholomew.
 Its existence was first documented in 1352.
 In 1852–1856, the church was rebuilt into its current Empire form.